Brescia University College: Programs

-The Honours Bachelor of Science in Foods and Nutrition at Brescia is accredited by Dietitians of Canada, making graduates eligible to apply for dietetic internship placements.
+The Honours Bachelor of Science in Foods and Nutrition at Brescia was accredited by Dietitians of Canada, making graduates eligible to apply for dietetic internship placements.

-Brescia offers a Master of Foods and Nutritional Sciences program, which is divided into two streams: The internship MSc stream, available to those who have graduated from a programme accredited by Dietitians of Canada, combines a master's degree with an internship and graduates can write the exam needed to become a registered dietitian.
-The second stream is for people who are already a Registered Dietitian in Canada.
+Brescia offered a Master of Foods and Nutritional Sciences program, divided into two streams: The internship MSc stream, available to those who graduated from a programme accredited by Dietitians of Canada, combining a master's degree with an internship and graduates could write the exam needed to become a registered dietitian.
+The second stream was for people who were already a Registered Dietitian in Canada.